jonathanhliu21/BikeDashboardPlus/README.md

 ## How it works

 This new Bike Dashboard features a Raspberry Pi that gets the data from the GPS and puts it onto an OLED.
-It is connected to the Arduino via USB, and the Arduino controls the buttons that control route tracking (start/stop/pause tracking), and a 2x20 LED panel that can currently only display speed by lighting up a certain LED that corresponds to a number.
+It is connected to the Arduino via USB, and the Arduino controls the buttons for route tracking (start/stop/pause tracking), and a 2x20 LED panel that can currently only display speed by lighting up a certain LED that corresponds to a number.

 The OLED displays speed, date and time, how well the GPS is connected (No fix, 2D fix, or 3D fix), and the state of tracking (tracking, paused, or not tracking).